The Technology blog and podcast

 If you’d like to support our efforts on what this podcast is doing, you can feel free to donate to the network, subscribing to the the security box discussion list or sending us a note through contact information throughout the podcast.
 You can also find contact details on our blog page found here.
 Thanks so much for listening, reading and learning!
 We can’t do this alone.

-Feel free to send your comments if you wish.
-Thanks for listening, make it a great day!
+Thanks so much for listening, make it a great day!

 Comments (0)